 Aeronautical telemetry 1429 -1535 MHz

 One preliminary analysis showing impact of the IMT BS to the ground station of aeronautical telemetry system within 1429-1492 MHz band concludes that Macro BSs could be deployed in a coordinated manner with bilateral cross-border agreement by defining a suitable separation distance on a case-by-case basis.
-[Such appropriate separation distance may be obtained by filtering and/or a frequency separation from Mobile systems as well Network planning for terrestrial telemetry receivers.]
+Such appropriate separation distance may be obtained by filtering and/or a frequency separation from Mobile systems.
+This agreement also needs to ensure equitable access at the border.

 In addition to the primary services listed in the Table of Frequency Allocations, for the band 1429 - 1535 MHz there is also additional allocation (RR Footnote 5.342):

 "Additional allocation: in Armenia, Azerbaijan, Belarus, Bulgaria, the Russian Federation, Uzbekistan, Kyrgystan and Ukraine, the band 1 429-1 535 MHz is also allocated to the aeronautical mobile service on a primary basis exclusively for the purposes of aeronautical telemetry within the national territory.
 As of 1 April 2007, the use of the band 1 452-1 492 MHz is subject to agreement between the administrations concerned."

+The airborne receivers of the aeronautical telemetry issue had been also considered during preparation to WRC-03 in the framework of agenda item 1.31.
+It was concluded that these systems are considered as telecommand systems.
 In the RR there is no definition of aeronautical telemetry but the definition for telemetry can be found in No. 1.131: "The use of telecommunication for automatically indicating or recording measurements at a distance from the measuring instrument.".

-Hence for the sharing studies [only the protection of ground receivers]/[protection of ground and airborne receivers] should be considered.
+Hence for the sharing studies only the protection of ground receivers (receiving aeronautical station) should be considered and the protection of airborne receivers (receiving aircraft station) is to be excluded.

 Radio astronomy 1330 - 1427 MHz

-The band 1 400-1 427 MHz is allocated on a primary basis to the radio astronomy service (RAS) and some administrations are using the band 1 330-1 400 MHz under RR Footnote 5.149 for radio astronomy .
+The band 1 400-1 427 MHz is allocated on a primary basis to the radio astronomy service (RAS) and some administrations are also using the band 1 330-1 400 MHz under RR Footnote 5.149 for radio astronomy.
+This band is used for observations of Doppler-shifted radiation from the so-called 21 cm spectral line of neutral hydrogen (rest frequency 1 420.4 057 MHz), which is one of the most important spectral lines for astronomy.
 Relevant conditions such as separation distances and IMT unwanted emissions need to be considered to ensure the protection of RAS observations.
 Studies indicate large separation distances (hundreds of km) between IMT base stations and RAS antennas for in-band sharing of the band 1 330-1 400 MHz, or parts of this band, and moderate separation distances (tens of km) for the 1 400-1 427 MHz band to ensure RAS-IMT compatibility.

 MSS 1518-1559 MHz, 1626.5-1660.5 MHz and 1668-1675 MHz